decorative graphic

 Core Skills:

-This course will focus on the application of many skills and knowledge learned in Foundations of UX Research.
-Topics discussed will include information architecture, interaction design, inclusivity, visual design, and usability.
-You will gain practical experience through the exploration of screen and page layout, organization, navigation, labeling, search, and other core concepts and techniques as you design a prototype for further development in the next course.
+Students in this course focus on applied practices from the user research learned in the Foundations of UX Research course.
+Here, information architecture, interaction design, visual design, and usability are discussed as students explore screen and page layout, organization, navigation, labeling, search, and other core concepts and techniques such as user flows, wireframes, and content modeling.
+Students will gain practical experience as they design a prototype for further development in the next course.

 3